Montessori materials and wooden toys can be quite expensive. Therefore, shopping in charity shops and…

 “Never help a child at a task he feels he can succeed”

-In order to help a child to become independent, we must provide him with the right tools and it’s even more true for the practical life activities.
+To help a child become independent, we must provide them with the right tools.
+This is even more true for practical life activities.

-Many parents are surprised when coming to the playgroup that the children will prepare their own snack.
+Many parents are surprised when they come to my playgroup that the children will prepare their own snacks.
 However, they are soon amazed to see the dexterity of their young toddlers at work!

-One of their fear is to see their child using a knife.
+One of their fears is to see their child using a knife.

-The first one that I introduce to young toddlers is the crinkle cutter.
-Children can cut soft vegetables and fruits with this one, such as cucumber, banana, celery, tomatoes, … And it’s totally safe!
+The first knife that I introduce to young toddlers is the crinkle cutter.
+Children can cut soft vegetables and fruits with this one, such as cucumber, banana, celery, tomatoes etc. And it’s totally safe!

-You can offer a butter knife or a child-size cutlery to your child to spread butter or to cut soft food (such as banana, cheese…)
+You can give your child a butter knife or a child-sized knife to spread butter or to cut soft food (such as banana, cheese etc.)

-When the child has some experience with those first knives, you can give them some more grown-up knives that will cut more challenging food, such as carrots.
+When your child has some experience with these first knives, you can give them some more grown-up knives that will cut more challenging food, such as carrots.

 We currently use the Ikea Smabit knife.

-The knife comes with a peeler.
-This knife is recommended for children 8+.
+The knife comes with a vegetable peeler.
+It is recommended for children 8+.
 It’s sharp but with a rounded edge.
-Our 5 years old uses it but under close supervision.
+Our 5-year-old uses it but under close supervision.

-In fact, we have replaced all our sharp blade kitchen knives with those children’s knives.
+In fact, we have replaced all our knives that have sharp blades with these children’s knives.

-Below is the selection of knives that a child can use after the crinkle cutter and before the Ikea’s one.
-(I haven’t use any of these personally but they were recommended on Montessori for families UK fb group)
+Below is the selection of knives that a child can use after the crinkle cutter and before the Ikea one.
+(I haven’t used any of these personally but they were recommended to me on the Montessori for families UK FB group)